jessicaleighschmitz/Biblio/README.md

 ![landing-page](src/images/landing.png)

 # Description
 This is a digital bookshelf that helps the user track books they have read and plan to read.
-Will be mad using React at a later date.
+Will be made using React at a later date.

 # This is Biblio